Lightnet/vite-solid-surrealdb/README.md

 # Status
 - prototype /unstable
 - testing / learning ...
+- SurrealDB on hold
+- Mongoose MongoDB build for testing UI and basic features.

 # Programs:
 - Nodejs 16.17.0
 - SurrealDB 1.0.0 beta 7

+# Features:
+- example of to do list.
+- example of post / blog
+- example account

 # Information: